In 2025, a record £60 billion worth of public sector contracts were awarded through framework agreements.

 Tussell can help find the frameworks most relevant to your business.

-# 2 Identify the frameworks your partners and competitors are winning business through
+# 2 - How to identify the frameworks your partners and competitors are winning business through

 By using the 'Framework Ranking' tab, you can see which frameworks are most valuable to your competitors and partners.

-#3 Target frameworks with the most high-value contracts
+#3 - How to target frameworks with the most high-value contracts

 You might wish to sieve out frameworks that don't tend to award high-value contracts or those which award contracts too large for your organisation's size.